 The Israeli Example, The Nature of War, and Why The Israeli Example Does Not Apply

-Somebody will inevitably bring up all those pretty girls in the Israel Defense Forces, who have helped make my own visits to Israel very heaven indeed.
+Somebody will inevitably bring up all those pretty girls in the Israel Defense Forces.
 I contend that Israel is not necessarily a success in this regard, and certainly not an example for America or any other country to emulate.
 I also believe that women who meet the criteria for the armed forces should still be excluded from the military as much as possible, even if the criteria haven’t been lowered to facilitate greater gender integration.

 For a start, one expects that forcibly integrating combat units would have the same effect as forcibly integrating sports, given the sometimes astounding physical requisites of both endeavors.
 Most world-class female athletes cannot compete against world-class male athletes.
 In fact, the top women in most fields of sport would not even be able to compete against the top male high school equivalents.
 So, sensibly, we don’t do mixed basketball games.

-Most women are also unable to carry the standard gear a US soldier is required to schlep around at all times.
+Disparities in physical abilities are a clear indication that opening up combat units to women will not double the talent pool, as some have absurdly argued.
+Most women are unable to carry the standard gear a US soldier is required to schlep around at all times.
 Factors like this mean that the only way gender integration would work is if female combat units were to only take on other female combat units, as we do in sport.
 This arrangement may be negotiated, but one cannot expect armies to adhere to this.
 The massing of the troops on weak points is standard practice.
 In the words of Field Marshal Paul von Hindenburg, “an operation without Schwerpunkt is like a man without character”.
 Some civilized nations may indeed be persuaded to sign up to this, but the likes of the Taliban certainly wont.

 But lets go beyond physical differences and presume that a military can easily have women in combat.